 Recognition under the Juvenile Justice system

 The Child Welfare Committee functions in our premises and initiates the process of rehabilitation for the children brought under the Juvenile Justice system.
 We do an assessment of the needs of these children; provide them with basic needs and counselling immediately after admitting them in the home.
 A probation officer is appointed by the Government who attempts to trace their backgrounds and whereabouts and a rehabilitation plan is made for each child.
 A few children are reunited with their families whereas some children go into institutional care for long term rehabilitation.
 These children are given extra care since their traumatic experiences haunt them at times.
-So far we have done 822 home placements (Boys 518 and Girls 304) and 256 institutional placements (Boys 164 and Girls 92).
+Up to March 2020 we have done 2695 home placements (Boys 1403 and Girls 1292) and 600 institutional placements (Boys 329 and Girls 271).

 Integrated Child Protection Scheme (ICPS):

 The Integrated Child Protection Scheme (ICPS) is a flagship programme of Government of India.
 The Reception Home enjoys the patronage under the ICPS.
 It is recognised as an important stakeholder in the safety net ensuring protection for children.
 A team of professionals including home superintendent, child welfare officer, house parents and counseller are appointed under the ICPS.
 Dr. Sharmila Jim works very closely with the children living in our reception home and ensures them a professional care.